Choose the experimental features you want to try

 • have authorisation from their home EU Member State; or

-• be a credit institution which produces a crypto-asset white paper that is approved by the competent national authority;
+• be a credit institution that produces a crypto-asset White Paper that is approved by the competent national authority;

 • redeem their asset-referenced tokens at any time upon request of the holders at market value of the referenced assets or by delivering the referenced assets;